citygml4j/ade-xjc/README.md

 |`binding <fileName>` | An optional JAXB binding file to control the schema compilation
 |`clean` | Cleans the output folder before compilation
 |`help`, `h` | Prints a help message to the console
-|`non-strict` | Per default, ade-xjc terminates with an error if the contents of the `schemas` subfolder has been changed in order to ensure deterministic compilation results; use this argument to force ade-xjc to continue
+|`non-strict` | Per default, ade-xjc terminates with an error if the content of the `schemas` subfolder has been changed in order to ensure deterministic compilation results; use this argument to force ade-xjc to continue
 |`output <folderName>` | Target folder where to create the JAXB classes (default: `src-gen`)
 |`package <packageName>` | Name of the Java package to be used for the JAXB classes (default: `ade`)
 |`version` | Prints version information to the console